YipinXiong/AngularNotes/README.md

 ## Directives

-here are two other kinds of directives: *structural* and *attribute*.
+We integrate the operations about DOM into `directives`.
+Here are two other kinds of directives: *structural* and *attribute*.
 In templates, directives typically appear within an element tag as attributes, either by name or as the target of an assignment or a binding.

+> You can apply many *attribute* directives to one host element.
+You can [only apply one](https://angular.io/guide/structural-directives#one-per-element) *structural* directive to a host element.
+>
+> ?
+>
+> from Angular - documentation

 ### Structural directives

-*Structural directives* alter layout by adding, removing, and replacing elements in the DOM.
+*Structural directives* are responsible for HTML layout.
+They shape or reshape the DOM's *structure*, typically by adding, removing, or manipulating elements.

 - `*ngFor`
 - `*ngIf`